 You need to gather your own intelligence about response rates when you advertise in the press.
 Make each of your advertisements unique to the publication, with dedicated phone numbers or email addresses, response coupons, or reference numbers.

 Use these to track which advert is producing the best return on investment.
 Assess the quality of the responses generated.
 How many enquiries lead to sales?

 Advertising in local directories

-Advertising in directories still works for small businesses because some people turn to directories when they need to find a company — using paper copies and online services.
-As a reference source, telephone directories like Yellow Pages, Thomson Local and the BT Phone Book provide the contact details for businesses in a clear, well-organised way.
-Line listings are free and your firm can stand out from the crowd by paying for an advertisement.
+Print directories such as the Yellow Pages, Thomson Local and the BT Phone Book provide the contact details for businesses in a clear, well-organised way.
+Line listings are usually free, and if you want to stand out from the crowd, you can pay for an advertisement.

 Advertising in trade directories